makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 She got a get-well-soon card addressed to her husband after she called to check on Aiden on every break and several times besides.
 She had accepted the card as gracefully as she could, stammering out a lie about a death in the family.

 The worst had been when HR had called her in one day for a meeting.
-It was a toss-up as to who was more anxious, her or the fretful mouse saying, "This is totally confidential, but one of your coworkers has been concerned about the appearance of your fur, and has asked me to pass this on."
-On the printout she was given were several domestic abuse hot-lines.
+It was a toss-up as to who was more anxious, her or the fretful mouse saying, *"This is totally confidential, but one of your coworkers has been concerned about the appearance of your fur, and has asked me to pass this on."* On the printout she was given were several domestic abuse hot-lines.

 That's when she'd asked about working remote.

 Friday was a work-from-home day.
 It was always a bit of a relief for both her and Aiden.
 It was time away from all of the awkwardly shaped stresses of the office for her, a time with the more familiarly shaped stresses of home.
 And it was a time for Aiden to relax, drive as he pleased, go eat out.
-He had once joked that he would, on occasion, duck over to a nearby coworker's home to join him and his wife in cooking a gloriously uncomplicated meal.
+He had once admitted that he would, on occasion, duck over to a nearby coworker's home to join him and his wife in cooking a gloriously uncomplicated meal.

 When Sélène had first set up this arrangement with her employer, she had imagined that remote days would be far easier than working from the office.